 Turn on the meter with the "ON" button.
 Let the meter fully power up.
 Your portable carbon monoxide meter will have some type of zero-point setting to establish a base point.
 Do this outdoors or in a room that you know is free of carbon monoxide.

-Most portable carbon monoxide meters have a diagnostic self-test to calibrate the meter, as directed by the manufacturer's instructions.
+Before using the meter, run the diagnostic self-test to calibrate the meter, as directed by the manufacturer's instructions.
 It may take from three to five minutes to complete the test.

 Test the Area of Suspected Carbon Monoxide

 Go to the area that you believe has carbon monoxide, and run the meter until it reaches at least a 90 percent reading (in many models).

 Check the Meter Readings